Shiitake Mushrooms (シイタケ)

 Sometimes referred to as ‘black forest’ or ‘sawtooth oak’ mushrooms, Shiitake (しいたけ) mushrooms (and specifically dried shiitakes) are a staple necessary to create some of the most pronounced flavors in Japanese cuisine.

-The process of sun drying shiitakes draws out the umami – or “fifth taste” – and rehydration by soaking in water yields a deep, earthy flavor in both the mushroom flesh and the leftover water used for soaking.
+You see, the process of sun drying shiitakes draws out the umami – or fifth taste – that is inherent to things like mushrooms, soy sauce, Parmesan cheese and tomatoes.
+And rehydration by soaking in water yields a deep, earthy flavor in both the mushroom flesh and the leftover water used for soaking.

 Recipes using shiitake mushrooms: